hashratez/Simple-ERC20-Company-Share-Token/README.md

 # Simpliest ERC20 Equity Token There Is...

-Create a ERC 20 token set with 0 decimal places for no division.
+Create a ERC 20 token set with 0 decimal places for no division to represent whole assets like a share of stock.

-This cheap* way to create non-fungible tokens to represent whole assests like a share of stock.
-However these are not seriailzed for that you need a ERC721 Non Fungible Asset.
+This cheap* way to create non-fungible tokens.
+However these are not serialized for that you need a ERC721 Non Fungible Asset.

 Best for privately traded companies.